Geeks in Phoenix

 The ultimate guide to buying a new computer

-Being a computer technician, there one question that I seem to get asked more than any other "I am looking for a new computer, what do you recommend?".
+Being a computer technician, there is one question that I seem to get asked more than any other: "I am looking for a new computer.
+What do you recommend?".
 I then spend several minutes (sometimes hours) discussing the various computer configurations.
 So here is a list of things to look for when buying a new computer.

 When it comes to computers, you can get them in hundreds of different configurations.
 Should you get a laptop or a desktop?
 Or maybe an all-in-one?
-These are some of the questions you have to ask yourself when you are looking a getting a new computer.
+These are some of the questions you must ask yourself when looking to get a new computer.

-So I thought I would take the time and share with you what I usually tell my customers.
+So, I thought I would take the time to share with you what I usually tell my customers.
 So grab something to drink and a pen and paper to take notes.
 This might be a long article.

 Computer: Should I get a laptop, desktop, or all-in-one?